Lean Six Sigma (LSS) Tools

 A simple time-based tool to capture “what actually happens” in a process, completed by observing and writing the steps in the process, the running time, notes, and possible types of waste and issues.
 Observing a process in action creates a deep understanding of reality, helps identify and quantify value and non-value-added steps, and sparks ideas about opportunities for improvement and solutions.

-• Start by clarifying the purpose of observation – is this a general walkthrough or is there a specific purpose (e.g., observing handoffs at a specific step)
+• Start by clarifying the purpose of the observation – is this a general walkthrough or is there a specific purpose (e.g., observing handoffs at a specific step) .

 • Identify the observers – if possible, include both experienced and novice staff.